-- Approval: If there are no objections, Council can issue a planning permit immediately.
+- Approval: if there are no objections, we can issue a planning permit.

-- Notice of Decision: If Council wants to approve the application, but there are objections, it must issue a Notice of Decision to Grant a Permit.
-All objectors will be sent this notice and will have 21 days to lodge an application for review at VCAT.
+- Notice of Decision: if we want to approve the application, but there are objections, we must issue a Notice of Decision to Grant a Permit (NOD).
+All submitters are sent a copy of the NOD notice and will have 21 days to lodge an application for review at VCAT.
 If no objectors lodge a review with VCAT during this time, council will grant the planning permit.
-Similarly if the applicant is unhappy with any of the proposed permit conditions, they can also apply to VCAT to have the conditions reviewed.
+Similarly, if the applicant is unhappy with any of the proposed permit conditions, they can apply to VCAT to have the conditions reviewed.

-- Refusal: Council can decide to refuse a permit, even if there were no objections to it.
-If a permit is refused, a ‘Refusal to Grant a Permit’ notice will be issued that will detail why the permit has been refused.
-This will be sent to the applicant and all other parties who commented on the application.
+- Refusal: we can decide to refuse a permit even if there were no objections to it.
+If a permit is refused, we will issue a ‘Refusal to Grant a Permit’ notice.
+This notice will detail why the permit has been refused.
+The notice will be sent to the applicant and all other parties who made submissions on the application.

 Appealing a decision at VCAT